directus-labs/guest-authoring/Build a URL Shortener with React, TypeScript, and Directus/index.md.md

   avatar_file_name: "profile-photo.jpg"
 ---

-In this tutorial, we will build a link shortener by defining a data model (collection) that we'll use to store information about our short links.
-Then, we'll create a React project that looks for a slug, queries the associated record in Directus, and redirects the user to the route link.
+In this tutorial, we will build a link shortener.
+Then, we'll create a React project that looks for a slug, queries the associated record in Directus, and redirects the user to the configured link.

 ## Before You Start